 Here some of my photos taken with LG G4 set to record .raw dng file.
 I’ve worked on the file later with Lightroom CC.

-Part of the photos has been recorded in Tuscany and part during the Summer Workshop of photography that I held in Croatia at the end of August.
+Part of the photos has been recorded in Tuscany and part during the Summer Workshop of photography that I held with my organization Pixel Square in Croatia at the end of August.